momenmedhatsalem/momenmedhatsalem/README.md

 ### What's Next?

-I'm on the lookout for exciting opportunities in the realms of web development or as an intern.
+I'm on the lookout for exciting opportunities in the realms of web development.
 Eager to contribute my skills and ready to embrace new challenges.

 ### Let's Connect!